Inchill/web-sniffer/README.md

 When the page is first to load, onerror handler may be called before onreadystatechange handler and onreadystatechange handler  works only once, so there is a flag to check if the loading errors are first loading.

 > **Notice**: Using background-image in css stylesheets to load will not be detected.

+### Route

+The web monitor will track route changes by default, and it will report the old url and new url.

 ## Usage